dsbowen/hemlock/docs_md/tutorial/proposer_branch.md

 We add range validation so that the proposer inputs an integer between 0 and the size of the pot.
 We also add a submit function which converts the data type to an integer.

 **Note.** For input questions, the data are recorded as strings.
-We want to reference this question's data as an integer, so we use `Submit.data_type(Input(), int)` to convert it when the page is submitted.
+We want to reference this question's data as an integer, so we use `S.data_type(int)` to convert it when the page is submitted.

 ## Finding a responder